archive-for-processing/GameLibZero/README.md

 2.2.7 ADD: mouse.onRegion() for check is mouse on screen region & mouse.getBody() yo get fist body collision directly from mouse instance.

 2.3.0 ADD: loadScene() for load scenes with collide zones defined.
 ENJOY!

+2.3.1 ADD: desktopProjectSoftware!!!!   a JAVA2D Render version of this library for old machines compatibility. ;)